FCQRS

 The decision is an ordinary function.
 It receives the command and the current state, then returns an

 event such as OrderCancelled or a rejection such as OrderAlreadyShipped.
-A second function folds a
+A rejection is returned to

-so they can be tested on their own.
+can be tested on their own.

 The same events feed projections on the read side.
 One projection can maintain the order page while another maintains a customer history or a reporting table.
 A projection chooses the data structure that fits its query.
 It does not have to copy the shape of the write model.

-the process can continue after a restart.
+unfinished step after a restart.

 Every command and event carries a correlation id.
 A client can subscribe to that id before sending a command and wait until the projection publishes the matching event.
 The signal tells the client when the new data is available to query, without polling or an arbitrary delay.